nareddyt/discover-rewards-notifier/data/README.md

 - `/data/deal/data.json`
 - `/data/cashback/data.json`

 And you're done!
-This is the data that is used by the extension at run-time.
+This is ALL the data that is used by the extension at run-time.

+## Viewing historical data

+Since the data is kept under version control, you can view all previous Discover Deals and Discover Cashback Offers by looking at the git commit history.
+It's interesting to see which retailers Discover adds/removes over the months.